letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 The file is built in the ".pio/build/...." directory right under the main repository directory (the one with the platformio.ini in it)

+Instead of modifying "pre_custom_esp8266.py" (or "pre_custom_esp32.py" for that matter), one can also copy "src/Custom-sample.h" to "src/Custom.h" and make the desired changed in this file.
+This file is excluded from Github, so can be adjusted to your own requirements.
+When the Custom.h file is there (mind the uppercase C!), it will be used by the build scripts instead of the defaults set by "pre_custom_esp8266.py" (or "pre_custom_esp32.py").

 All builds will be made in a directory with the same name as the environment used.

 Once the build is successful, the .bin file(s) and .bin.gz file (where applicable) are copied to the ``build_output/bin`` folder.